denten-books/plain-text/6-home.md

 universal.
 It is an ordering: a way of structuring books as data objects.

-The arrangement of books on a bookshelf, or of documents in a filing cabinet, brings with it a set of physical affordances.
+The arrangement of books on a bookshelf, or of documents in a filing cabinet, brings with it distinct physical affordances.
 We may take some of these for granted, but they are not obvious in the least.
 For example, note how the book spine and the shelf work together to facilitate search, discovery, and organization within the collection (answering to the "algorithmic efficiency" part of the "data structure" definition).
 Turn the books with their spine towards the wall and the (contemporary) personal library looses much of its meaning.[^ln5-spine] The bookshelf gives unity to the archive.
 It places objects "of a kind" next to each other, amenable to the same material interface (answering to the "conceptual unity" part of the data structure definition).
 A newspaper left out of the bookshelves is seen as a disposable document.
 When placed on the bookshelf however, it meaningfully joins the collection, and, for a time at least, is afforded the same protection as its neighbors.

 Incidentally, both the book, the newspaper, and the library could in themselves be thought of as types of data structure.
 Beyond their physical affordances, they provide for a way of arranging things.
 The library contains bookshelves, bookshelves books, books pages, pages words, and so on.
 These structures develop concomitantly.
 The contemporary book anticipates both the shelf and the library, for example.
 Note how the book falls flat, unless it is unusually thick, when alone on the bookshelf.
 Even several books, when placed together, stand ill at ease when not wedged within the fullness of the collection.[^ln5-sumo] As a matter of its material properties, a newspaper can be hung on a rack, in a way that a book cannot.
 Additionally, the newspaper brings with it a format or a way of arranging words that differs from that of a novel.
 One could think of these as a difference in "medium" or "genre."
 These however fail to encompass both physical and mental affordances indicated by the cognates like "format" and "data structure."
-More than "genres" or "media" data structures further indicate a set of interfaces, suggesting a habitus or modes of interaction.
+More than "genres" or "media" data structures further indicate an interface, suggesting a habitus or modes of interaction.
 Words, pages, books, shelves, and libraries work together to facilitate a variety of specific reading-related activities, while excluding others.
 In this way, a given collection of collections (libraries and books) constitute what may be called a *platform* of reading.
 The idea of a platform spans physical infrastructure (the weight of the wood among the walls the library, in our example), data structures (collected books and newspapers), along with the institutionalized practices that govern reading (like administration staff and library due dates).
 An electronic library like Project Gutenberg, one of the earliest and largest electronic libraries, constitutes a platform that differs from the traditional library in all three of the above categories.
 The movement of books "online" brings with it new and divergent data types, physical infrastructure, and social habitus.

 I offer this somewhat technical "thick description" of the library both to make strange the familiar furnishings of reading and to draw attention to the